Openpipes-org/.github/profile/README.md

 Pipebian is a optimized and low latency audio engine distro for Raspberry Pi4.
 With Pipebian the user can build their own powerful music workstation with a VPO open-source software like GrandOrgue.

-### Main Organ PCB Controller
+### Main MIDI Controller Board

-An Arduino-compatible based (Pro Micro) organ control circuit with a custom code to manage a whole set of MIDI PCBs Peripherals Organ Console with one circuit.
+An Arduino-compatible based (Pro Micro) board with a custom code to manage a whole set of MIDI PCBs Peripherals Organ Console with one circuit.

 ### PCB Peripherals Organ Console